bkil/gemiweb0/doc/js-choices.md

 * Implementation complexity: low
 * Workaround: error prone and too verbose, invoke abstract equality and `typeof` or `instanceof` in every expression it occurs

+### document.write

+* Verdict: recommended
+* Incidence rate: intermediate
+* Implementation complexity: low
+* Reason: the simplest alternative for interactive document modification
+* Workaround: serialize state, generate a complete new document using the string return value of a `javascript:` link to navigate away to, deserialize state

+### reading the value of a form input element

+* Verdict: required
+* Incidence rate: high
+* Implementation complexity: low
+* Reason: allow for interacting with typed user input without server involvement
+* Workaround: unsatisfactory due to lack of caching, allow to submit the form via GET and parse the values from the URI upon load

 ## To research

 ### Abstract equality == !==